The environment of TeV halo progenitors: Application to a selection of known pulsars

-Since $v_\mathrm{t}$ is the smallest possible kick velocity, and sometimes much smaller than the actual $v_\mathrm{kick}$, using it in our model results in a high probability of still being inside the parent environment for most objects, even for quite old pulsars.
+Since $v_\mathrm{t}$ is the smallest possible kick velocity and is sometimes much smaller than the actual $v_\mathrm{kick}$, using it in our model leads to a high probability that most objects, even quite old pulsars, remain inside their parent environment.
 Applying the above calculation corrects for this bias and avoids overestimating this probability.
-As a result, and in agreement with previous discussions, pulsars younger than $\tau_\mathrm{age}\lesssim200~\mathrm{kyr}$ still have a high probability of being inside their parent environment while there is a transition from in to out between $200~\mathrm{kyr}\lesssim\tau_\mathrm{age}\lesssim400~\mathrm{kyr}$.
+As a result and in agreement with previous discussions, pulsars younger than $\tau_\mathrm{age}\lesssim300~\mathrm{kyr}$ still have a high probability of being inside their parent environment, while there is a transition from inside to outside between $300~\mathrm{kyr}\lesssim\tau_\mathrm{age}\lesssim600~\mathrm{kyr}$.
+All pulsars associated with a TeV halo or a halo candidate have high probabilities of still residing inside their parent environment according to our model.